 Scat-singing is a form of vocal improvisation common to jazz with wordless vocables, nonsense syllables or without words at all.
 Scat-singing gives singers the ability to sing improvised melodies and rhythms, to create the equivalent of an instrumental solo using vocal sounds, rhythms, accents and pitches.

-While there are a number of theories regarding the specific foundational roots of scat-singing, it found its way into the popular music during the 1920s through the work of iconic African American jazz performers like Joe Sim and Louis Armstrong (each of whom has been cited as the “first” scat-singer), Ella Fitzgerald, Betty Carter, Jelly Roll Morton and Cab Calloway.
+While there are a number of theories regarding the specific foundational roots of scat-singing, it found its way into the popular music during the 1920s through the work of iconic African American performers like Joe Sims and Louis Armstrong (each of whom has been cited, at various times, as the “creator” of scat), Ella Fitzgerald, Betty Carter, Jelly Roll Morton and Cab Calloway.